BenGOsborn/Markotplace/README.md

 -   Implement payment system ?
 -   Reimplement caching
--   HOW WILL I HANDLE DEVELOPERS NOT GETTING PAID UNLESS THEY VERIFY THEIR ACCOUNT
+-   HOW WILL I HANDLE DEVELOPERS NOT GETTING PAID UNLESS THEY VERIFY THEIR ACCOUNT (maybe just inform them they wont get paid for any purchases they make OR block them from making apps ?)
--   \*\*\* Change all of my "end" to send

 ### New dev system